CRM Data Analysis & BI

 The fact that we need to collect data and evaluate data analysis with CRM in order to remain competitive is no longer seriously questioned.
 But it is not always clear why all this is.

 In fact, business data can be analyzed profitably on many levels and serve as a meaningful basis for important decisions.
 In this way, senior positions can gain multi-layered insights from the right data and evaluations, from the performance of departments to individual employees to concrete measures.
 Strategies and methods can then be derived from this in a targeted manner.
 Data analysis also serves as support for employees at the lower levels.

 For example, let’s look at a sales department: it analyzes the data received in the CRM software, from website tracking and phone notes, to the visit report and the offer to the completion of the purchase and further correspondence.
 Numerous patterns and trends can be identified or previously unknown relationships between individual factors can be identified and contextualized.

 This can serve as a basis for the sales manager to define the appropriate methods for a strategy to achieve the set goals.

-The sales representative can help with reminders and suggestions based on CRM data analytics in everyday life – for example, who should be contacted urgently or which customer might have a possible need.
-The following video introduces you to the exemplary function “Customer Journey Monitoring” (German language only).
+The sales representative can help with reminders and suggestions based on CRM data analysis in everyday life – for example, who should be contacted urgently or which customer might have a possible need.
+The following video introduces you to the exemplary function “Customer Journey Monitoring“.

 Make data-based decisions – But how?